VPC Overview

 ---|---|---|---|

-Access rights to the network and resources within the project can be managed by adding or removing project members or administrators.
-For a details of managing project members, please refer to Manage project role.
+You can manage access to the network and resources within a project by adding or removing project members or administrators.
+For more details on managing project roles, refer to the Project Role Management.